ENC1102 English Composition II with a grade of "C" or better

 |Methods of Evaluation:

-- Writing which includes critical essays and which may also
+1. Writing that includes critical essays and that may include

-- Oral participation which may range from participation in class
+2. Oral participation that may range from participation in class

 ||Pensacola State College provides an institutional email account to all credit students.
 Pirate Mail is the official method of communication, and students must use Pirate Mail when communicating with the College.
 In cases where companion software is used for a particular class, emails may be exchanged between instructor and student using the companion software.